MuhammadBai/Assignment/README.md

 ## Step 1: Create an SSH Key Pair on Your Local Machine

-**SSH keys** are used to authenticate secure connections between two machines.
-A key pair consists of a public key (shared with the server) and a private key (kept securely on your machine).
+**SSH keys**  are a method of securely logging into a server without needing to enter a password.
+They use cryptographic keys: a public key stored on the server and a private key stored on your machine.
+Only a person with the private key can log into the server.

-To create a new SSH key pair, run the following command in your terminal:
+*To generate an SSH key pair on your local machine, open your terminal (or PowerShell on Windows) and run:*

-`ssh-keygen -t ed25519 -f ~/.ssh/do-key -C "your email address"`
+>`ssh-keygen -t ed25519 -f ~/.ssh/do-key -C "your email address"`

 `~`: Refers to your home directory.This is where the key will be stored by default unless you specify a different location.
 Replace `"your email address"` with your actual email.
 This email will be embedded in the public key as a comment, which is useful for identifying the key.